Dynamic Observation Policies in Observation Cost-Sensitive Reinforcement Learning: Related Work

 The final question relates to the architecture of the agent.
-In \cite{Bellinger2021Active,nam2021reinforcement,Bellinger2022Balancing}, as single agent policy select both the control action and the measurement behaviour.
-Alternatively, in \cite{koseoglu2020miss,fu2021Opscost,Shann_2022}, separate policy are learned to determine the control actions and measurement actions.
-In addition, \cite{Bellinger2021Active,nam2021reinforcement,fu2021Opscost} also learn models for estimating the next state.
+In \cite{Bellinger2021Active,nam2021reinforcement,Bellinger2022Balancing}, a single agent policy select both the control action and the measurement behaviour.
+Alternatively, in \cite{koseoglu2020miss,fu2021Opscost,Shann_2022}, separate policies are learned to determine the control actions and measurement actions.
+In addition, \cite{Bellinger2021Active,nam2021reinforcement,fu2021Opscost} learn models for estimating the next state.